Yan0613/nexoedge/docs/user-doc/source/immutable.rst

 * Policy attachment: Attach a new policy to a specific object
 * Policy updates: Update the existing policy of a specific object

-Note that policy updates only apply to existing policies (regardless of the states of validity) to extend the policies’ validity and cannot never shorten the valid period of any policies.
+Note that policy updates only apply to existing policies (regardless of the states of validity) and can only extend (but never shorten) the policies’ valid periods.

 These APIs require authorization.
 To access these APIs, administrators need to obtain an authentication token to authenticate themselves.
 Authentication tokens are set to expire after one hour of its generation.
 These tokens are self-described with the expiration date and administrator user identifier embedded to minimize server-side resources (e.g., compute and storage) for token tracking.
 They are also verifiable.